Music Teaching (Piano Tuition & Vocal Coaching)

 Here are some frequently asked questions (FAQs):

 How much do you charge?
-Usually I charge £30 for a lesson, which is usually about 75 minutes, although I always leave time to allow some discussion.
-I try to teach specific skills, rather than 'pieces', and encourage students to come fortnightly or monthly for an intense session, rather than weekly.
+Usually I charge £35 for a lesson, which is usually about 75 minutes long, although I always leave time to allow some discussion.
+I try to teach specific skills, rather than 'pieces', and encourage students to come monthly for an intense session, rather than weekly.

 What teaching resources do you use?
 Although I encourage the use of the standard jazz piano texts such as Levine, Richards, Steinel, etc. I make use of my own original student handouts, 'charts' and 'lead sheets', which I'm developing into a manual for students of jazz, blues and gospel piano styles.

 How can we define jazz?
 It's almost impossible to define ‘jazz’ in a formal sense.
 Many contemporary jazz critics prefer to avoid the question, and argue that ‘jazz’ denotes a wide spectrum of musical practices and styles which is continually changing, enlarging and evolving, spanning blues, be-bop, hard bop, cool and modal jazz, free jazz, jazz-rock fusion, funk and even some ethnic ‘crossover’ music.
 Recently, the use of elements from 'world music' within has become an important new tendency in jazz - Omer Avital's 2013 album 'New Song', and the Toure-Raichel Collective's 2014 album 'The Paris Session' both epitomize this new direction.